Shop About

 What IVDD actually is

 The intervertebral disc is an elastic cushion between vertebrae.
-In dachshunds, due to chondrodysplasia (the genetic trait that gives them short legs), discs degenerate from a young age.
+In dachshunds, due to chondrodysplasia (the genetic trait behind their short legs), discs degenerate from a young age.
 The inner nucleus hardens and can rupture, pushing material into the spinal canal where it compresses the cord.

 Result: pain, partial or full paralysis of the hind legs.
 In severe cases, loss of sensation.